Home > Pudding and Mousse > Coconut Milk Peach Panna Cotta

 • Top the panna cotta with peach compote and a peach slice and Enjoy!

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES

 • I find the canned coconut milk that has guar gum in it works best.
 The guar gum is an emulsifier that keeps the coconut milk solid.
-The product link is the brand I have the most luck with in all of my recipes.

 • The can of coconut milk does not need to be refrigerated overnight (most of my canned coconut milk recipes require this).
-In the case of this panna cotta, we don’t want to achieve full separation of coconut cream and liquid in the can.

 • Canned coconut cream will also work.
 Usually, cans of coconut cream will have a higher ratio of cream to liquid in the can.